 Trend analysis is a technique applied to data collected over a defined time period to assess whether the quality or health of the resource assessed is getting better or worse.
 Trend analysis can also be applied to water level for assessing long-term groundwater supply for fens.
-Different organizations collect and report samples or data on behalf of the LMRWD.
+Different organizations collect and report samples and data on behalf of the LMRWD.
 Each may use different methods to assess trends, but they are generally reported as being statistically significant or not based on a p-value.
-The p-value refers to the likelihood that the data varies from our hypothesis, which is typically defined as "no change" in water quality or water level.
+The p-value refers to the likelihood that the data vary from our hypothesis, which is typically defined as "no change" in water quality or water level.
 If the p-value is less than 0.05, it is a scientifically accepted way of describing that the data pattern would be highly unlikely if there was no trend, which indicates significance.
-The trends discussed below were qualified using p-values to indicate their statistical significance.